SimplexCC/sell-docs/source/includes/reference/_get-destination-crypto-address.md

 ## Parameters ##

-> Simplex querying you ahead of time for a bulk of addresses:
+> Example: Simplex querying you, ahead of time, for a bulk of addresses:

 ```json
 {